LibrariesHacked/librarieshacked.github.io/_posts/2021-10-25-freedom-of-information.md

 >
 >**Lots of library services**

-There are lots of problems with this guidance.
-For starters, the exemption wouldn't apply as CIPFA reports haven't been released yet anyway.
+There are problems with this guidance.
+For starters, the exemption wouldn't apply as CIPFA reports haven't been released yet.

 CIPFA provide their added value analysis 5 months after library services compile their data.
 There are no market prices for the individual data collected by libraries.